DTUComputeStatisticsAndDataAnalysis/Weight-Share/README.md

 The demonstration is based on the paper "Deep learning for Chemometric and non-translational data by Larsen,J.S. and Clemmensen, L. (2019)". https://arxiv.org/abs/1910.00391

-The demonstration is developed using Python 3.6 and Tensorflow 1.12
+The code is developed using Python 3.6 and Tensorflow 1.12